-- Becomes engaged in high risk behaviors (risky drug, alcohol, sexual, driving, etc. practices) that pose a risk to his/her health.
+- Becomes engaged in high risk behaviors (risky drug & alcohol use, sexual activity, driving, etc.) that pose a threat to his/her health.

 - Doesn’t seem to be “themselves” over the course of several days.
 You have noticed that something just doesn’t seem to be right with them over an extended period of time, and is not due to any significant life event or loss.

 - Tell them of your concern, and ask if there is anything that you can do?
 Remember that many people might initially deny problems, but don’t be afraid to ask again.

 - Clearly demonstrate to the person that you are sincerely interested in being there for them, and not just there to find out some gossip or relish in their struggle.